+The simplest way to represent a node, u, in a binary tree is to explicitly store the (at most three) neighbours of u.
 When one of these three neighbours is not present, we set it to nil.
 In this way, both external nodes of the tree and the parent of the root correspond to the value nil.

-The binary tree itself can then be represented by a pointer to its root node. r:
+The binary tree itself can then be represented by a reference to its root node, r:

 '''

-Node r; // root node
+initialize()

+r \leftarrow nil

 '''